redwoodjs/redwoodjs-com-archive/docs/cors.md

 Is there a way to avoid all this CORS junk altogether?
 Yes!

 If you can add a proxy between your web and api sides, all requests will *appear* to be going to and from the same domain (the web side, even though behind the scenes they are forwarded somewhere else).
-This functionality is included automatically with hosts like [Netlify](https://docs.netlify.com/routing/redirects/rewrites-proxies/#proxy-to-another-service) or [Vercel](https://vercel.com/docs/cli#project-configuration/rewrites) but you can usually add to any most providers through a combination of provider-specific config and/or web server configuration.
+This functionality is included automatically with hosts like [Netlify](https://docs.netlify.com/routing/redirects/rewrites-proxies/#proxy-to-another-service) or [Vercel](https://vercel.com/docs/cli#project-configuration/rewrites) but you can usually add to most providers through a combination of provider-specific config and/or web server configuration.